aromanino/responseinterceptor/README.md

 *   fn   : The function "fn" defined as "fn(content,contentType,request,callback)" is the function that should be executed and called by responseinterceptor when the response is intercepted.
            "fn" function is defined as fn(content,contentType,request,callback):
+       *   sas
        *   content     : contains the content of the intercepted response.
        *   contentType : a string that describe the contentType in content.
 For example "application/json" , "text/html" , "text/css" ...
        *   request     : An object containing the original "req" express request
        *   callback    : The callback function to call when function ends, with the new response content as a parameter. callback function is described as : callback(newContent).
                              newContent: The new content to send to the client.
 The newContent type could be String, Object, html, text .....